Muhammad and the Bible: History

+The question of the presence of Muhammad in the Bible has been a long-standing topic in Christian-Muslim dialogue, present already in the fictitious Correspondence between Leo III and Umar II, penned as early as the first half of the eighth century.

-The first Islamic author that argued for the presence of biblical prophecies of Muhammad was Amr ibn al-Layth, ruler of the Saffarid dynasty, in a letter at the turn of the 9th century.
+The first Islamic author that gave a detailed argument for the presence of biblical prophecies of Muhammad was Amr ibn al-Layth, ruler of the Saffarid dynasty, in a letter at the turn of the 9th century.
 He largely focused on the Old Testament, although he also drew from some texts in the New Testament, primarily the Gospel of John when doing so.
 Many of Ibn al-Layth's proof-texts would be commonly cited in later apologetic works, including Deuteronomy 18:18, Deuteronomy 33:2, Isaiah 42, and the Paraclete from the Gospel of John.
 Ibn al-Layth also cited other proof-texts such as Psalm 149 and Isaiah 21:6–7.
 The latter contains a brief reference to two riders, on a camel and on a donkey.
 One of the riders was commonly viewed as Jesus.
 Ibn al-Layth reasoned that as Muhammad was the only prophet since Moses to ride on a camel, he must have been the second rider.
 With the advent of Ibn al-Layth's letter, Muslim scholars employed fairly consistent lists of prophecies about Muhammad.

 Insights from this period into Islamic apologetics about biblical prophecies of Muhammad also come from Christian responses.
 According to a disputation report written by Patriarch Timothy I, the caliph Al-Mahdi first argued that the absence of biblical prophecies of Muhammad was caused by the Christian corruption of the Bible.
 When Timothy rebuts this by claiming that there is no textual evidence for such corruptions, Al-Mahdi modifies his strategy and claims that such prophecies do exist.
 Examples cited are Deuteronomy 18:18 and Isaiah 21:6–9.
 Though the interaction (or at least the details of it reported by Timothy I) are unlikely to be historical, the line of reasoning it portrays is thought to reflect argumentation used by Muslim scholars and dignitaries of the time.